 Day 7 - Fulford Mansion / 1000 Islands Tower

 This morning's excursion takes you to Fulford Mansion, home to Senator George T. Fulford and his family from 1900 to 1987.
 Admire the diverse and elegant collection of original furnishings in the 35-room mansion.
-Depart Brockville late this morning for sailings past Millionaires' Row and Ivy Lea, where you will transfer to 1000 Islands Tower, where panoramic vistas from 400 feet above the St. Lawrence River await you.
+Depart Brockville late this morning for sailings past Millionaires' Row and Ivy Lea, where you transfer to 1000 Islands Tower, where panoramic vistas from 400 feet above the St. Lawrence River await you.
 Return to the ship at Ivy Lea for dinner and onboard entertainment.
-Overnight ship, (B, L, D)
+Overnight ship.
+(B, L, D)

 Day 8 - 1000 Islands Heritage Center

-Depart Ivy Lea for Gananoque, Ontario, where we will disembark for a tour of the 1000 Islands Heritage Center.
+Depart Ivy Lea for Gananoque, Ontario, where you disembark for a tour of the 1000 Islands Heritage Center.
 The grand Victorian building located on the waterfront is the Arthur Child Heritage Museum of the Thousand Islands, the centerpiece of the historic 1000 Islands Village, constructed on the site of the original main station for the Thousand Islands Railway.
 Exhibits include antique boats, dioramas, and interactive displays showcasing the history, lives and times of the 1000 Islands region.
 Return to the ship and set off for Kingston, arriving at the city's waterfront in the early afternoon.
-Disembark the ship and transfer to the VIA Rail station for your afternoon train to Toronto.
-Upon arrival, the remainder of the day is at leisure to explore this cosmopolitan city.
+Disembark the ship and transfer to the VIA Rail station for your late afternoon train to Toronto.
+Upon arrival, the remainder of the evening is at leisure to explore this cosmopolitan city.
 Overnight Toronto.
 (B, L)

 Day 9 - Toronto